At Home Care Instructions

 Always keep your mouth and your denture as clean as possible.
 Failure to do so may damage your gums.
 We recommend that you remove and clean the dentures after each meal.
 You can use regular liquid soap or special denture toothpaste to do this.
 Denture cleansers can be used, but only after you have scrubbed your dentures.
 Dentures are slippery when wet, so brush them over a basin filled with water, or over a towel.
 If you should drop and damage the denture, please DO NOT attempt to make your own repairs.
 When your dentures are out of your mouth, store them in fresh clean water.
 This prevents the plastic from drying and warping.
 Develop the habit of examining your mouth in the mirror.
 This is the best insurance against oral diseases and damage to your tissue.

 Your first scheduled appointment after receiving your new dentures is a very important office visit.
 Drs.
-Chao or Luo will treat any sore tissues or make adjustments that may need to be done at that time.
+Chao or Nguyen will treat any sore tissues or make adjustments that may need to be done at that time.
 Several return appointments may be necessary until you are completely comfortable.
 Dentures are not a final treatment.
 Your gums can change or recede.
 We recommend yearly examinations which include oral cancer screening, evaluation of the fit of the dentures and radiographs every 2 years.
 Implant attachments may need changing every 6 months to a year.
 Home remedies for ill fitting dentures will aggravate the situation and probably cause greater bone and tissue loss.
 If you have any questions or concerns about your dentures or your oral health, please ask Drs.
-Chao or Luo.
+Chao or Nguyen.